nhsconnect/gpconnect/pages/design/design_product_versioning.md

 When a specification is released, the version number is incremented as follows:

 - **Major** version when *breaking changes* are made
-- **Minor** version when larger *non-breaking changes* or *unsubstantive breaking changes* are made, for example a new capability; or a signficant number of smaller *non-breaking changes* or *unsubstantive breaking changes* are made
+- **Minor** version when larger *non-breaking changes* or *unsubstantive breaking changes* are made, for example a new capability; or a significant number of smaller *non-breaking changes* or *unsubstantive breaking changes* are made
 - **Patch** version when smaller *non-breaking changes* or *unsubstantive breaking changes* are made

 ### Types of change ###